Colorado Buffaloes men's basketball: The Chauncey Billups years

-The most beloved player in school history, Chauncey Billups is usually the first person that people think of when they think Colorado basketball.
+Chauncey Billups, is usually the first person that people think of when they think of Colorado basketball.
 The three-time winner of Colorado's Mr. Basketball award and a member of the McDonald's All-American team his senior year, the Denver native could have gone anywhere in the nation to play college ball.
 Even though it was obvious he wouldn't be staying for the entire four years due to a pro career calling his name, he had no shortage of suitors.
 With all of that, he decided to stay close to home and enroll at CU.

 In his first year at Colorado, he set a school record for points scored by a freshman and was named to the Big 8 All-Freshman team as well as the All-Big 8 Conference Second Team and the Kansas City Star Big 8 team—an honor that was voted on by the players themselves.
 Unfortunately, Chauncey's first year in Boulder was filled only with individual accolades as the team underperformed and head coach Joe Harrington was relieved of duties.
-His sophomore year however, Chauncey was able to get the team going.
+In his sophomore year, however, Chauncey was able to get the team going.
 Behind new head coach Ricardo Patton, and in a new conference (the Big 12 Conference), Chauncey at one point had led the Buffs to a 14–3 record and the #18 ranking in the nation.
 This team would make the Buffs' first NCAA Tournament appearance in 28 years, and notched their first winning conference record in 24 years.
 They would upset Indiana in the first round before losing to North Carolina in the second round.
 For his work, Chauncey was named not only to the All-Big 12 Conference First Team, but was named an All-American as well.
 Chauncey declared for the NBA draft, where he was picked third overall by the Boston Celtics, and he went on to play 17 years in the NBA.